 Tip: Transmit using CWID before your radio system is commissioned; if there are any other users of the frequencies you have been assigned, this gives them advance warning.

 Tip: Use CWID as an alarm notification method additional to the over the air alarm.
 Task Manager can disable CWID on startup, and then enable it when particular alarm conditions occur.
-See "CWID on page 188.
+See "CWID

-Actions" on page 188.
+Actions" on page 195.